benbrastmckie/LogicNotes/README.md

 These notes aim to present a number of logical systems in a uniform notation rather a full exposition of each system.
 Although the [current version](https://github.com/benbrastmckie/LogicNotes/blob/main/LogicNotesCurrent.pdf) is under construction, the notes already include the following systems:

-- Propositional Extensional Logic
+- Propositional Logic
-- Propositional Modal Logics
+- Modal Logics
-- Propositional Tense Logics
+- Tense Logics
-- Propositional Bimodal Logics
+- Bimodal Logics

 I will be both rewriting these notes to conform to the conventions in the [ForAllX textbook](https://github.com/benbrastmckie/ForAllX) as well as expanding consideration to the following systems for [24.711 "The Modern History of Modal Logic"](https://github.com/benbrastmckie/ModalHistory) at MIT, Spring 2025: